caitlinkuhlman/myRanker/README.md

 ## Installation

 - Clone this repository and cd into the myRanker directory
+- The **run.sh** script will install all dependencies and run the workspace.
+Or do this manually:
 - Create workspace: `yo phovea:workspace` with the following inputs:
   * Virtual Environment: none
   * Additional Plugins: none (just press Enter)